Chennai Suburban Railway: MRTS line

-The MRTS line is an exclusive line of the Chennai suburban railway as it runs elevated for most of its section.
+The MRTS line is an exclusive line of the Chennai suburban railway as it runs elevated for most of its section and it was the first elevated non-metro railway line constructed in Indian Railways and it is the longest elevated railway section in Indian Railways at present.
 Moreover, the route is unique as it is exclusively used to run suburban EMU trains.
-No express trains, MEMU trains or passenger trains ply on the MRTS route.
+No Freight, express trains, MEMU trains or passenger trains ply on the MRTS route.

-The MRTS currently runs from Chennai Beach to Velachery.
-However, the MRTS line is being extended from Velachery to St Thomas Mount (as phase 2 extension), where it will intersect with the South line and Metro line (Koyambedu – St Thomas Mount).
-St Thomas Mount station will house South line suburban trains at grade level, MRTS trains at level 1 and Metro trains at level 2.
+The MRTS currently runs from Chennai Beach to St Thomas Mount where it will intersect with the South line and Metro line (Phase 1 Green line and Phase 2 Red line) will house South line suburban trains at grade level, MRTS trains at level 1 and Metro trains at level 2.